Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 172.236.243.216

-Test for outgoing internet access from Charlie
+7. Use ping to test for outgoing internet access from Charlie:

 ping -c 3 8.8.8.8